helpwave/services/README.md

 ## Development

-Following the steps above you should now have a docker compose stack running and are able to execute commands in the `dev-devcontainer-1` container.
+Following the steps above, you should now have a docker compose stack running and are able to execute commands in the `dev-devcontainer-1` container.

-To see what compose actually starts we recommend a look into the [docker-compose.yaml](https://github.com/helpwave/services/blob/main/dev/docker-compose.yaml), but here is the gist:
+To see what compose actually starts, we recommend a look into the [docker-compose.yaml](https://github.com/helpwave/services/blob/main/dev/docker-compose.yaml), but here is the gist:

 * Dependencies (e.g., Redis, Postgres and EventStore)
 * `apisix`